tripitakit/timon/README.md

 This project will eventually evolve into something useful, for now it is an interesting test-study.

 #####pumbaa#####
-The MonoDB-Node.js server application's project is [pumbaa](https://github.com/tripitakit/pumbaa)
+The mongoDB Node.js Express server-application's project is [pumbaa](https://github.com/tripitakit/pumbaa)